12 Father’s Day marketing examples to inspire your next campaign

 Source: Chubbies

-Chubbies combines cute baby apparel and conversational banter to whip up a Father’s Day email that’s on-brand for a company that thrives on entertaining content.
+Here, apparel brand Chubbies combines cute baby apparel and conversational banter to whip up a Father’s Day email that’s 100% on brand for a company that thrives on entertaining content.

 Instagram-worthy posts, throngs of people trying to take your picture, and oodles of compliments await you if you shop with Chubbies on Father’s Day—according to them.